Naapperas/Naapperas/README.md

 ### Hi there 👋

-I'm an Computing Engineering student at FEUP, Porto, Portugal
+I'm a Computing Engineering student at FEUP, Porto, Portugal

 - 🔭 I’m currently working on a Discord spam bot and a Java "framework" for building simple 2D games.
-- 🌱 I’m currently learning Python, not as a choice but because college :'(
+- 🌱 ~~I’m currently learning Python, not as a choice but because college :'(
 - 📫 How to reach me: <ul><li>Instagram: https://www.instagram.com/el_peras25/</li> <li>GitHub: https://github.com/Naapperas</li></ul>

 ### :wrench: Languages and tools